Game Patents: Everything You Need to Know

 "Eternal Darkness: Sanity's Requiem" is considered a cult favorite because of its original take on the horror genre.
 What makes this game unique is its Sanity Meter, which measures the intensity of the Sanity Effects.
 When players encounter something horrifying, their characters will begin to lose grip on reality.
 That's when odd things begin to happen, such as the sudden appearance of new doors blocking paths, blood dripping down walls, and the GameCube console pretending to reset.
 Since Nintendo patented this concept, no other game has been able to present horror in a similar way.

 If you need help with a game patent application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.